simon-frankau/big-classic-mac/README.md

 5. The initialization code chooses the boot device, and calls the boot blocks to begin initialization of the System Software.

+Then

+1. The system startup code looks for an appropriate startup device.
+It first checks the internal 3.5-inch floppy drive.
+If a disk is found, it attempts to read it and looks for a System file.
+If it doesn’t find a disk or System file, it checks the default startup device specified by the user in the Startup Disk control panel.
+If no default device is specified or if the device specified is not connected, it checks for other devices connected to the SCSI port, beginning with the internal drive and proceeding successively from drive 6 through drive 1.
+If it doesn’t find a startup device, it displays the question-mark disk icon until a disk is inserted.
+If the startup device itself fails, the startup code displays the sad Macintosh icon until the computer is turned off.

+2. After selecting a startup device, the system startup code reads system startup information from the startup device.
+The system startup information is located in the boot blocks, the logical blocks 0 and 1 on the startup disk.
+The boot blocks contain important information such as the name of the System file and the Finder.
+The boot blocks are described in detail in the next section.

+3. The system startup code displays the happy Macintosh icon.

+4. The system startup code reads the System file and uses that information to initialize the System Error Handler and the Font Manager.

+5. The system startup code verifies that the necessary hardware is available to boot the system software and displays on the startup screen an alert box with the message “Welcome to Macintosh.”

+6. The system startup code performs miscellaneous tasks: it verifies that enough RAM is available to boot the system software, it loads and turns on Virtual Memory if it is enabled in the Memory control panel, it loads the debugger, if present.
+(The system startup information contains the name of the debugger —usually MacsBug), it sets up the disk cache for the file system, and it loads and executes CPU-specific software patches.
+At this point, the system begins to trace mouse movement.

+7. For any NuBus cards installed, the system startup code executes the secondary init code on the card’s declaration ROM.

+8. The system startup code loads and initializes all script systems, including components for all keyboard input methods.
+It also executes the initialization resources in the System file.

+9. The system startup code loads and executes system extensions.
+(System extensions can be located in the Extensions

+10. The system startup code launches the Process Manager, which takes over at this point and launches the Finder.
+The Finder then displays the desktop and the menu bar.
+The desktop shows all mounted volumes; it also shows any windows that were open the last time the computer was shut down.
+The Memory Manager sets up a large, unsegmented application heap, which is divided into partitions as applications start up.

 ### Memory map